AzureOrange404/DangerousWiki/index.md

 # Welcome

   Welcome to the official Rick Dangerous Project Wiki.
   This wiki mainly functions as a guide for using the Never Ending Edition RetroPie image by Rick Dangerous.

 # The Rick Dangerous Project

-  Rick Dangerous loved playing Games on various systems since he was a little kid.
+  Rick Dangerous loved playing games on various systems since he was a little kid.
 When he got into emulation he became obsessed and even released his disk images to be downloaded.
-The **Never Ending Edition** (NEE) is the newest creation by Rick Dangerous and it probably will be the latest edition produced within this Project.
+  The **Never Ending Edition** (NEE) is the newest creation by Rick Dangerous and it probably will be the last edition produced within this project.
-  But it is not copmleted yet and will recieve monthly updates until it reaches a size of roughly 1 TB.
+  But it is not completed yet and will recieve monthly updates until it reaches a size of roughly 1 TB.
-  But more about Rick Dangerous and his project in the [about](/docs/about.md) section.
+  More about Rick Dangerous and his project in the [about](/docs/about.md) section.

 ## Hardware
 <details>